hanami/guides/content/v2.0/application/settings.md

 end
 ```

-Using this class, you can define what settings exist within your application, what types and defaults they have, and whether or not they are required for your application to boot.
+Using this class, you can specify what settings exist within your application, what types and defaults they have, and whether or not they are required for your application to boot.

+These "app settings" are unrelated to ["app config"](/v2.0/application/config/), which configure framework behaviours.
+App settings are your own to define and use.

-Each setting is read from an environment variable matching its name.
-For example, with the following configuration, the Redis URL and Sentry DSN are sourced from the `REDIS_URL` and `SENTRY_DSN` environment variables.
+Each app setting is read from an environment variable matching its name.
+For example, the Redis URL and Sentry DSN settings below are sourced from `REDIS_URL` and `SENTRY_DSN` environment variables respectively.

 ```ruby